blog

 Stockouts are serious, but you don’t need to fret – there are ways to manage out of stock events that can help customers feel more at ease, stay with your business, and even save the sale.

-8% average out of stock rate
+The average out of stock rate in the United States.

 No matter how hard you try to avoid them, stockouts are going to happen.
 In the United States, the average out of stock rate is about 8%.
 When items are discounted or include a promotion of some kind, the rate rises to 10%.